When a depression relapse occurs, treatment such as medication, cognitive behavioral therapy or ECT for depression can help a person to recover.

 For people experiencing the return of depression symptoms, it is important to know how to cope with depression relapse.
 Various therapies and treatments are effective for treating depression.

-CBT is a common treatment for depression.
-It is effective because it helps people change negative ways of thinking and…Learn More
+- Cognitive Behavioral Therapy (CBT): CBT is a common treatment for depression.
+It is effective because it helps people change negative ways of thinking.

 Sim, Kang; et al. “Prevention of relapse and recurrence in adults with major depressive disorder: Systematic review and meta-analyses of controlled trials.”
 International Journal of Neuropsychopharmacology, February 2016.
 Accessed October 4, 2019.